 Why Do Keyword Research?

-As we said earlier, keyword research is a crucial part of SEO, enabling Google to surface your content if it’s relevant to searchers’ queries.
-Get your keywords right, and Google will understand what your content is about, making it easy for it to pop up at the right time in response to a search.
-In other words, keyword research helps improve your search ranking.
+As we said earlier, keyword research is a crucial part of SEO.
+Keywords are an important SEO ranking factor that Google uses when it’s deciding where to rank your content in search results.
+Get them right, and Google will understand what your content is about, making it easy for it to pop up at the right time in response to a search.

 Keyword research helps you get into your customers’ heads by finding topics to include in your content strategy.
 When you know what your target audience is looking for, you can optimize your content to deliver the answers they need.